 Shoes with a Goodyear welt will also help in wet weather.
 Further the waterproofing qualities by looking for shoes with full rubber soles or rubber inserts to the soles.
 This will help with both water resistance and grip.

-What Outfits Work Best For Summer, Spring, Winter And Fall?
+Best Men’s Outfits For Summer, Spring, Winter And Fall?

 Now that you know a few pieces to use during the transitional seasons, here are a few ideas for different outfits you can put together.
 A great tip for transitional dressing is “Spezzato”, breaking down a suit to create a new look.
 This mix-and-match approach means you can combine pieces of heavier and lighter suits to accommodate your needs.
 This is also an economical approach because you can combine pieces from your existing wardrobe.

-Best Transitional Formal Attire For The Shoulder Seasons?
+Best Men’s Transitional Formal Attire For Shoulder Seasons?

 In warmer weather, wear a lightweight suit or an unlined jacket and lightweight trousers.
 Add a dress shirt with a knit tie.
 A nice waistcoat can be added if there are still some chilly days that you need to be prepared for.
 You can finish off the look with a pair of suede shoes or for an even more casual look go with loafers.